emmercm/www/src/blog/starting-a-metalsmith-project.md

 ---

-# This is a header!
+# This is a title!

 This is a paragraph.
 ```